Search over 3 Black And White Cavoodle dogs across Australia

 Training

-This is general information and should not be relied on for adopting or purchasing advice.
+This is general information and should not be used for adoption or purchasing decisions.
+Consult an expert for detailed care and requirements of the breed.

 As a cross of two different purebreds, the Black and White Cavoodle may either look like a Cavalier, a Poodle, or a combination of both.
 Furthermore, they will look like puppies most of their lives due to their small stature.